Back to all

 External audits

-Performed by independent third-party auditors.
-They focus on verifying the accuracy of financial statements and are usually required by regulators, lenders, or investors.
+Led by independent third parties, these reviews aim to confirm the accuracy of financial statements and are often required by regulators, lenders, or investors.

-The findings are reported externally and often influence funding, compliance, and strategic decisions.
+Their conclusions are shared externally and can impact funding, compliance, and strategic choices.

 What does a Financial Audit Checklist include?

-A financial audit checklist is more than a list of documents.
-It is a practical framework that helps finance teams stay organized, track progress, and respond effectively to audit requests.
+A financial audit checklist is more than just a list of documents.
+It serves as a practical framework that helps finance teams stay organized, monitor progress, and respond efficiently to review requests.

 Communication and Audit Coordination

-A shared audit calendar, a real-time messaging channel (like Slack or Microsoft Teams), and a system to log and assign requests will keep everyone aligned and reduce confusion.
+Regular check-ins, whether daily or weekly, are especially helpful during busy periods.
+Tools like a shared calendar, a real-time messaging platform (such as Slack or Microsoft Teams), and a system to track and assign tasks can keep everyone aligned and reduce confusion.

 Document Organization and File Management

-Organize folders by financial statement category—such as cash, liabilities, revenue, and equity—and establish a consistent naming convention for all documents.
+Structure folders by financial statement categories such as cash, liabilities, revenue, and equity.
+Apply a consistent naming convention to keep everything easy to find.

-To stay ahead of requests, maintain a live tracking sheet that logs every prepared-by-client (PBC) item.
+To stay proactive, maintain a live tracking sheet that logs every prepared-by-client (PBC) item.
 Include due dates, status updates, and assigned owners.
+This keeps your team accountable and demonstrates strong process control to external reviewers.

 Reconciliations and Supporting Schedules